hectorcorrea/jaguarDb/README.md

 Questions, comments, thoughts?
 ------------------------------
 This is a very rough work in progress.

-Feel free to contact me with questions or comments about this project.
+Feel free to contact me at hector@hectorcorrea.com with questions or comments about this project.